RajGhugare19/VE-principle-for-model-based-RL/README.md

-# VE-principle-for-model-based-RL
+# The Value Equivalence Principle for Model Based Reinforcement Learning

-Repository for ML Reproducibility Challenge 2020 for the Neurips paper ,"The Value Equivalence Principle for Model-Based Reinforcement Learning"
+This repository is the official implementation of [The Value Equivalence Principle for Model based Reiforcement Learning](https://arxiv.org/abs/2011.03506)